Connecting Personal Computers @ Lehigh

 The latest versions of the MS Office suite for Windows and Mac are available to all Lehigh students.
 The suite includes Word, Excel, Powerpoint and Access.
 Information on how to download and install MS Office will be sent to students by August 1.

-Imagine is a service that provides access to a variety of Microsoft software for learning, teaching and research purposes.
+Microsoft Azure Dev Tools for Teaching is a service that provides access to a variety of Microsoft software for learning, teaching and research purposes.
 This software includes all versions of Windows, Visual Studio and many other popular Microsoft applications.
-Information about registering for MS Imagine and how to access it will be sent to all students before classes begin.
+Information about registering for this service and how to access it will be sent to all students before classes begin.

 File Storage Space